avine/bem-flex-grid/README.md

 ### Variables

-You can change the grid look and feel using Sass, by overriding the variables value and referencing the Sass source files afterwards.
+You can change the grid look and feel using Sass, by overriding the variables value and referencing the Sass source file afterwards.

 ```scss
 $bfg-ie11-support: false !default;